 Stanford University | print: The Studio Art Lecture Series of Stanford University’s Department of Art & Art History gathered noteworthy conceptual and traditional artists and academics together to speak, inspire and enlighten.
 Our series of 17 posters invited students and the public to these screenings and symposiums.

-Tracing their origins, history and noteworthy contributions, Collecting Asia: East Asian Libraries in North America, 1868–2008 presents an in-depth chronicle of the 25 largest East Asian collections and libraries throughout North America.
-Imagery and complex reference material was enhanced by a clean and minimal design by workingtitle.
+Tracing their origins, history and noteworthy contributions, Collecting Asia: East Asian Libraries in North America, 1868–2008 is an in-depth chronicle of the 25 largest East Asian collections and libraries throughout North America.
 Photography: SF Digital Studio